hapax/hapax.github.io/assets/shower.md

 Layout: post
 mathjax: true
 comments: true
-title:  "Bathroom physics: the shower curtain effect"
+title:  "The case of the contrary curtain"
 categories: [Physics, Everyday]
 date:  2020-12-14
 ---

-**December 14, 2029.** *Another bathroom-themed post, this time on the mysterious billowing of shower curtains during use.*
+**December 14, 2029.** *Another bathroom-themed post, this time on the mysterious billowing of shower curtains.
+This is related to the fact that planes can fly upside down!*

-#### The case of the contrary curtain
+#### The shower curtain effect

 A few days ago, I was taking a shower when I noticed the bottom of the shower curtain nipping at my heels.
 The bathroom window was closed,